oruga-ui/oruga/packages/docs-next/documentation/index.md

 --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ |

-💅 For more info about components customization, go to [#customization](/documentation/customization).
+💅 For more info about components customisation, go to [#customisation](/documentation/customisation).

 🕹 To see Oruga in action, go to [#examples](#examples).